emilygv/emilyvernon.com/_posts/2025-07-03-unlock-contradictory-needs.md

 ✏️ Join: TECHSPO was unfortunately canceled in Auckland, NZ.
 However, [they have other events](https://techspo.co/events/){:target="_blank"} across the globe.

-📚 Read: [How politics shapes the world's time zones](https://www.economist.com/interactive/graphic-detail/2025/03/29/how-politics-shapes-the-worlds-time-zones){:target="_blank"}, with lessons for all business types.
+📚 Read: [How Politics Shapes the World's Time Zones](https://www.economist.com/interactive/graphic-detail/2025/03/29/how-politics-shapes-the-worlds-time-zones){:target="_blank"}, with lessons for all business types.

 🎧 Listen: As someone who works remotely, I was intrigued by [How to Get Out of the Hybrid Work Rut](https://hbr.org/podcast/2025/06/how-to-get-out-of-the-hybrid-work-rut){:target="_blank"} by HBR.